-Kenyon College has a long history of nurturing talented poets and fiction writers, and many students attend Kenyon for its creative writing courses.
-Each year, ten members of the English Department faculty teach a variety of workshops in fiction, poetry, or creative nonfiction, and many students choose to complete the English major with an Emphasis in Creative Writing.
+Kenyon has a long history of nurturing talented poets and fiction writers, and many students attend Kenyon for its creative writing courses.
+Each year, ten members of the Department of English faculty teach a variety of workshops in fiction, poetry or creative nonfiction, and many students choose to complete the English major with an emphasis in creative writing.

-The renewal of the Kenyon Review Fellows Program honors a long-standing tradition at The Review of supporting gifted young writers emerging onto the literary scene.
-In previous iterations of the program, renown literati such as Flannery O'Connor and W.S.
-Merwin were Fellows of The Review.
-The newly re-vamped program offers a unique opportunity for students, faculty, and the visiting writers themselves.
-Fellows reside in Gambier for two years while working on significant writing projects, teaching creative writing courses in the English Department, and receiving editorial as well as teaching experience.
+The Kenyon Review Fellows Program honors a long-standing tradition of supporting gifted young writers emerging onto the literary scene.
+In previous iterations of the program, renowned literati such as Flannery O'Connor and W.S.
+Merwin were fellows of the review.
+The program offers a unique opportunity for students, faculty, and the visiting writers themselves.
+Fellows reside in Gambier for two years while working on significant writing projects, teaching creative writing courses in the English department and receiving editorial as well as teaching experience.